isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Direct School Admission to Crescent Girls' School.md

 <p>An email letter of offer for successful applicants;</p>
 </li>
 <li>
-<p>An email letter to inform that the applicant has been placesd on the school's
+<p>An email letter to inform that the applicant has been placed on the school's
 Wait List; or</p>
 </li>
 <li>